denis-berthier/CSP-Rules-Examples/README.md

 ## 4b.
 SudoRules and large scale Sudoku studies

 ### The cbg-000 folder
-It contains the 21,375 first series of puzzles in the controlled-bias collection (the full collection can be found here: https://github.com/denis-berthier/Controlled-bias_Sudoku_generator_and_collection).<br>
+It contains the 21,375 first series of puzzles in the controlled-bias collection.<br>
 It explains how to compute their various ratings (in file "launch.txt").<br>
 It contains the detailed results for all of these possible ratings, based on CSP-Rules (plus their SER — Sudoku Explainer Rating).<br>
 It has a detailed comparison of them (in file "comparisons.txt" or "comparisons.rtf"), showing that they differ only in rare cases.
 It is the most precise comparison ever made of the different CSP-Rules ratings (more precise than what I previously published in [PBCS]).<br>
-The results in this folder involve thousands of hours of processor time.
+The results in this folder involve thousands of hours of processor time.<br>
+(Note: the full controlled-bias collection of 5,926,343 puzzles and their W ratings can be found here, together with the SER rating for the first 3,037,717 of them: https://github.com/denis-berthier/Controlled-bias_Sudoku_generator_and_collection).

 Puzzle "cbg-000/#2862-W7-S+W3-gW2.clp" is one of the very rare examples in the cbg-000 collection where the various ratings are significantly different.
 It is also an excellent example of g-whips[2].